matiascr/PSO-S/README.md

 ## Execution (Main)

--i, -iterations\t\t:		Number of iterations for PSO (default is 1000)
+-i, -iterations			:		Number of iterations for PSO (default is 1000)

--p, -particles\t\t:		Number of particles to be used by PSO (default is 1000)
+-p, -particles			:		Number of particles to be used by PSO (default is 1000)

--v, -verbose\t\t:		Display updates to execution of algorithm in command line.
+-v, -verbose			:		Display updates to execution of algorithm in command line.

--f, -function\t\t:		Function to minimize
+-f, -function			:		Function to minimize
 						Options are "rastrigin", "squaresum", "sphere" (without quotations)

--b, -bench\t\t:		Number of iterations of benchmark
+-b, -bench			:		Number of iterations of benchmark
 						Input will be the number of runs it will do

--d, -dimensions	\t\t:		Number of dimensions to use (sphere only works in 3)
+-d, -dimensions			:		Number of dimensions to use (sphere only works in 3)

--rep,-replace\t\t:		Proportion of particles to replace (0-1)
+-rep,-replace			:		Proportion of particles to replace (0-1)
 						Actual number will be *Input* * *Number of particles*

--freq, -frequency\t\t: 		Proportion of frequency to replace (0-1)
+-freq, -frequency		: 		Proportion of frequency to replace (0-1)
 						Actual number will be *Input* * *Number of iterations*

--r, -range\t\t:		Distance within which new particles are generated (0-1)
+-r, -range			:		Distance within which new particles are generated (0-1)
 						Actual number will be *Input* * *search space span*

 ### Example execution